|TOTAL||241||117||50||.650||3 UAAs||10 NCAAs|

 |CAREER||446||191||80||.678||3 UAAs||21 NCAAs|

-Joe Clarke has continued Washington University's tradition as a soccer power, having led the Bears to a 197-88-37 (.669) record in 17 seasons.
-Clarke, the head coach at Saint Louis University for 14 years, was named Washington U.'s sixth men's soccer coach in May 1997 and begins his 18th season with the Bears in 2014.
+Joe Clarke has continued Washington University's tradition as a soccer power, having led the Bears to a 241-117-50 (.650) record in 22 seasons.
+Clarke, the head coach at Saint Louis University for 14 years, was named WashU's sixth men's soccer coach in May 1997.
+Clarke was named the Estakhri Family Men’s Soccer Head Coach in 2017.

 In 2011, the Bears posted a 15-4-1 record, securing the program's ninth straight winning season and the second-most single-season wins under Clarke's guidance.
 The Bears also advanced to the second round of the NCAA Tournament for the second year in a row, falling 1-0 to eventual national champion Ohio Wesleyan University.

 In 2010, Washington U. started the year with a 10-0-2 record, marking the program's best start to a season since 1979.
 Clarke earned 2010 NSCAA Central Region Coach of the Year accolades for the first time in his career.

 In 2007, the Bears won 16 matches and advanced to the NCAA Quarterfinal for the first time since 1995.
 The 16 victories are the most under Clarke and the squad's highest win total since that 1995 season.
 In addition to piloting the Bears to their most successful season in 12 years, Clarke was inducted into the St. Louis Soccer Hall of Fame Sept.
 13, 2007.